Battle of Sulaymaniyah

-The Battle of Sulaymaniyah was one of the greatest battles fought during the 1991 uprisings in Iraq.
+The Battle of Sulaymaniyah was one of the battles fought during the 1991 uprisings in Iraq.
 Sulaymaniyah, a mostly Kurdish city with a population of over 100,000, was the first to be liberated by the rebels and the last to fall back to the Iraqi army.
-The city was then recaptured by Kurdish rebels, after the Peshmerga launched a new offensive on 20 July.

 Prelude

 Since the autonomy agreement collapsed in 1974, Kurds had been fighting an armed insurgency against Saddam Husseins regime.
 After the Gulf War heavily damaged the Iraqi military and an uprising began in Southern Iraq, Jash (Kurdish militia used by Saddam's regime to fight Peshmerga) deserters, seized control of the city of Ranya with support of the local population.
 Many members of the Jash took sides with the Peshmerga.
 The revolutionary feeling spread to the rest of Kurdistan, where people took to the streets and Peshmerga entered the cities and seized control of Raniya, Chawar Qurna, Koi-Sanjaq, Sulaymaniya, Halabja, Arbat, Erbil, Dohuk, Zakho and Kirkuk.